Jul 10, 2019 By Team YoungWonks *

 Web hosting sites are typically paid ones which means a client looking to host its website on a server needs to pay the former for its services/ storage.
-However, there are a few web hosting platforms that offer their services for free.
+However, there are a few web hosting platforms that offer their services for free or for a lot less.
 In fact, several leading web hosting sites have free accounts or free packages wherein users can avail of certain benefits at no cost.
 This is primarily targeted at students or youth looking to learn by creating something new; so hobbyists and startups usually avail of such benefits whereas businesses looking for professional level benefits have to purchase web hosting space.
 This in turn makes web hosting a commercially viable business for the providers.

 Leading web hosting sites today

 The most in-demand web hosting sites today have gained their popularity today thanks to the impressive features, high performance (including uptime and loading speed), excellent customer support and attractive pricing.
 Keeping this in mind,